AliMustafa100/bb2/README.md

 - Adding new features
 - Writing tests

-## License
+## Improvements
-ISC License - see package.json for details.
+- Drop Down mensu for Spells and Items ( Hover or Click )
+- Minimize the game rule menu
+- Move the graveyard up
+-